matoanbach/RHCSA/Sample Exams/largeone.md

 71. On rhcsa1, launch a named rootless container as user100 with /data01 mapped to /data01 and two variables KERN=$(uname -r) and SHELL defined.
 Use the latest version of the ubi8 image.
 Configure a systemd service to auto-start the container at system reboots without the need for user100 to log in.
 Create a file under the shared mount point and validate data persistence.
 Verify port mapping using an appropriate podman subcommand.

 72. On rhcsa2 launch a named rootful container with host port 443 mapped to container port 443.
 Employ the latest version of the ubi9 image.
 Configure a systemd service to auto-start the container at system reboots.
 Validate port mapping using an appropriate podman subcommand.

+73. On rhcsa2 launch a rootless container as user80 with /data01 mapped to /data01 using the latest version of the ubi9 image.
+Configure a systemd service to auto-start the container on system reboots without the need for user80 to log in.
+Create files under the shared mount point and validate data persistence.